Generic Name: isosorbide mononitrate (EYE-soe-SOR-bide MON-oh-NYE-trate)

 - if you have allergies to medicines, foods, or other substances

-- if you have heart problems (eg, heart failure, heart attack, hypertrophic cardiomyopathy), low blood pressure, blood problems (eg, anemia), dehydration, bleeding the brain, an overactive thyroid, or have had a recent head injury
+- if you have heart problems (eg, heart failure, heart attack, hypertrophic cardiomyopathy), low blood pressure, blood problems (eg, anemia), dehydration, low blood volume, bleeding the brain, an overactive thyroid, or have had a recent head injury

 Some MEDICINES MAY INTERACT with isosorbide mononitrate.
 Tell your health care provider if you are taking any other medicines, especially any of the following: